 Line 15 does not run regularly, but only when there is an increased number of guests to be transported, which is mainly the case in the warmer months.
 Mainly in the mornings and evenings, it then goes directly from Punta Sabbioni to St Mark’s Square, where you can see the important sights of Venice from afar, with the tower of St Mark’s that towers above everything.

 Linea 17 – The car ferry

-The large beaches of the Lido di Venezia, many luxurious hotels and above all the famous Venice Film Festival give the Lido a special charm.
+The large beaches of the Lido di Venezia, many luxurious hotels, and above all the famous Venice Film Festival give the Lido a special charm.
 Here you can park your car in front of the hotel.
 The crossing to the island, a spit separating the Venice Lagoon and the Adriatic Sea, can be made from Punta Sabbioni or from the park island of Tronchetto by car ferry.

 Directions to Tronchetto Island can be found in Parking in Venice.
 It takes about 30 minutes to get to the Lido from Ferry Boat Tronchetto and a quarter of an hour from Punta Sabbioni.
-If you are travelling in the high season, you should book a place on the car ferry in advance.
+If you are traveling in the high season, you should book a place on the car ferry in advance.

 Boat transfer fast and direct to Venice

 Independently of a transfer with a scheduled water bus, it also goes back and forth to Venice with a separate boat transfer.
 Punta Sabbioni and Piazza San Marco are the two stops on this fast, direct, and convenient connection.
 The return ticket for about €10.00 is very cheap but does not include any other trips to Venice.
 Interesting for travellers who want to explore St. Mark’s Square with its top sights, or simply experience the hustle and bustle in the centre of the world-famous lagoon city.